 Recreational programs and classes

-Drop-ins, intramurals, and clubs
+Drop-ins, intramurals and clubs

 Facilities on campus

-Student Support (My SSP) is a free service for SFU students that supports your overall mental health and well-being throughout your studies, whenever and wherever you need it.
+Student Support (My SSP) is a free service for SFU students that supports your mental health and well-being throughout your studies, whenever and wherever you need it.

-- Accessible 24/7 from anywhere in the world, regardless of timezone.
+- Accessible 24/7 from anywhere in the world, regardless of time zone.

 - Private and confidential support from professional counsellors:

-- Support is available in multiple languages (English, French, Spanish, Cantonese, and Mandarin).
+- Support is available in multiple languages: English, French, Spanish, Cantonese and Mandarin.

 Did you know?